dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 The first page in the New Project wizard asks us to specify the kind of target we want to build from the project.

-In the Project type box, the default option is “GUI Application (EXE)”.
+In the Project type box, the default option is "GUI Application (EXE)".
-Our “Hello World” application is going to be an MS-DOS console application, so we need to change this option setting from the default.
+Our "Hello World" application is going to be an MS-DOS console application, so we need to change this option setting from the default.

-Select “Console Application (EXE)” in the Project type box.
+Select "Console Application (EXE)" in the Project type box.

 Click **Next**.